Xerophayze/XeroFlow/README.md

    - The workflow consists of different types of nodes like **Start**, **Processing**, and **Finish** nodes, which can be customized and connected to form powerful automation pipelines.
    - Newly added advanced nodes include capabilities like database search and interactive chat.

-### 2. **Improved Setup with Batch Files**
+### 2. **Improved Setup with Batch and Bash Files**
-   - The installation process is streamlined using two batch files:
+   - The installation process is streamlined using two batch or bash files depending on if you are using windows or linux:
-     - `setup.bat` checks for and installs all required components, including Python and pip, if not already installed.
+     - `setup.bat` or `setup.sh` checks for and installs all required components, including Python and pip, if not already installed.
-     - `run.bat` sets up a virtual environment and runs the main program.
+     - `run.bat` or `run.sh` sets up a virtual environment and runs the main program.
    - The main program also checks for dependencies; however, this may be further refined in future updates.

 ### 3. **Enhanced Node Editor with New Advanced Nodes**
    - The node editor has been expanded with several advanced nodes, including:
-     - **Interactive LOL Chat Node**: Incorporates database search functionality through the `/doc` command, allowing users to query documents directly within the chat.
+     - **Interactive Chat Node**: Incorporates database search functionality through the `/doc` command, allowing users to query documents directly within the chat.
      - **Long-Form Content Creation Mode**: Designed to generate long-form content such as stories, manuals, blog posts, etc. An example in the database includes a 90,000-word sci-fi story with 30 chapters and multiple subsections.
    - A refined management panel consolidates various management tasks (like API endpoints, databases, document management, and node management) into a single interface with multiple tabs.